codeinthehole/codeinthehole.hugo/content/tips/data-migration-for-domain-names.md

 using the admin suite.

 However, as with any manual change, it's easy to forget and you'll often find Django projects sending email from `editor@example.com`.
-Highly embarassing.
+Highly embarrassing.

 ### Solution